Get insider access

 A smart speaker with reliable voice assistant support can be a great and helpful addition to any home.
 Smart speakers are normally Wi-Fi-enabled speakers with built-in voice assistants like Amazon Alexa, Google Assistant, and Siri.
 These handy speakers can be controlled from a distance using your voice, and you can also use some to control your other smart home devices like thermostats and lightbulbs.
 You can use them to answer and decline phone calls, set alarms or timers, and ask questions that cross your mind.
 However, since they're most often designed for home use, many tend not to be very portable and require a power outlet to work.
 That said, there still are many portable options available on the market.

-We've tested over 140 speakers, and below, you'll find our recommendations for the best smart speakers.
+We've tested over 155 speakers, and below, you'll find our recommendations for smart speakers.
 If you're looking for more options, check out our recommendations for the best home Bluetooth speakers, the best Alexa speakers, and the best Bluetooth speakers.

 1. Best Smart Speaker

 The best smart speaker we've tested is the JBL Authentics 500.
 This premium home speaker offers built-in support for both Alexa and Google Assistant, and you can use both voice assistants simultaneously.
 It stands out from the crowd thanks to its impressive sound quality as well as its stylish retro design, which is inspired by classic JBL speakers like the L100.
-You get many modern-day features for the price, including a room calibration tool designed to optimize the speaker's sound based on the unique acoustics of your living room.
+This speaker also comes with many modern-day features, like a room calibration tool designed to optimize the speaker's sound based on the unique acoustics of your living room.

 Thanks to its voice assistant support, you can activate this speaker using only your voice.
 It understands your commands clearly, even if you're in a noisy environment or on the other side of the room.
-As for its sound, it offers an impressive reproduction of voices and lead instruments, so you get a clear and balanced sound overall.
+In addition to excellent voice assistant support, it offers an impressive reproduction of voices and lead instruments, so you get a clear and balanced sound overall.
 Bass and treble knobs on the speaker itself let you adjust its sound to your liking, and there's also a graphic EQ for this purpose in the JBL One app.
 Overall, this feature-packed speaker is a little much for those who want a simpler smart speaker, but it stands out as among the best.

 See our review